The Niles History

 send an email.

-The Fort St. Joseph Museum now has a themed
+The Fort St. Joseph Museum

-a special exhibit.
+several times during the year.
 Bring your children often to enjoy the new

 and varied educational and fun experiences we have for them.